Ayaka Sugawara （菅原 彩加） Last update: October 23rd, 2015

-I'm a fourth-year PhD student (as of May 2014) in linguistics at MIT.
+I'm an Associate professor (lecturer) at Mie University in Mie, Japan.
+(For some reason that's an official title specified by the Japanese university though I am not tenured!)
+At the same time I am pursuing my PhD in linguistics at MIT.
 I received my B.A. and M.A. in English linguistics from the University of Tokyo.
 My main interests are first language acquisition, semantics, pragmatics, interaction of prosody and semantics, and sentence processing.

 ayakasug at mit dot edu

 I am at College of Liberal Arts and Sciences at Mie University

 I am an editor of Semantics-Syntax Interface journal